jackyzha0/jackyzha0.github.io/content/thoughts/digital-commons.md

 As of now, most platforms keep a primative chat log or history but thats it.
 What if there was a way to create digital [gardens](https://twitter.com/samihusseni/status/1329499588982575104) to foster and maintain existing relationships?
 A commonspace you could both take care of, share, and contribute to.
 Completely private common spaces often allow users to put whatever and allow people can construct their own digital nooks and cozy spaces.

 Maybe this involves having a shared calendar, todo list, books.
-Or even just a space to co-live and co-exist virtually.
+Or even just a space to co-live and co-exist in [virtual worlds](thoughts/virtual-worlds.md).
 Most online RPG games (think Animal Crossing, Minecraft, Stardew valley) give the option for users to have a shared space to exist and build together (and where both people don't necessarily both need to be present for the space to function).
 Why doesn't this exist outside of the gaming sphere?

 Can we create permanence of artifacts without sacrificing ephemerality in medium?